randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 </div>
 </details>

-## Current Focus: Connection UI Components Development with Lit State Management

-We've successfully refactored the ConnectionService to use immutable patterns, further improving our codebase quality.
-This builds upon our previous migration to the Result pattern and sets a strong foundation for our upcoming UI components.

-Following an assessment of state management options, we've decided to **continue using Lit's built-in reactive properties** for component state management, while leveraging our existing patterns.
-This decision is documented in the [State Management Strategy](/prisoners-dilemma-docs/docs/technical/state-management) document.

-Our next focus will be designing and implementing connection UI components that utilize both the Result pattern and Lit's reactive properties:

-1. Connection Creation Component:
-   - Generate shareable links with proper error handling
-   - Display specific UI for each potential error type
-   - Use Lit's `@state` decorator for reactive UI updates
-   - Provide clear success indicators for link generation

-2. Connection List Component:
-   - Display all connections with status indicators
-   - Handle empty states and error conditions gracefully
-   - Use custom events for component communication
-   - Include visual distinction between different connection states

-3. Connection Detail Component:
-   - Show detailed information about a specific connection
-   - Provide status-specific actions (accept, delete, etc.)
-   - Implement error type-based UI responses
-   - Include proper error handling for all operations

-4. Connection Request Component:
-   - Allow accepting or rejecting incoming connection requests
-   - Display appropriate messaging based on request status
-   - Handle validation and error cases with specific UI
-   - Leverage the Result pattern for operation outcomes

-Each component will be developed using our TDD approach with component composition in mind:
-1. Design component hierarchy using Lit patterns
-2. Create failing tests for each component (Red phase)
-3. Implement components using Result pattern and Lit reactivity (Green phase)
-4. Refactor for optimization and code quality (Refactor phase)

-## Next Steps

-1. Design connection UI components with Lit state management
-2. Create connection component tests
-3. Implement connection UI components using the Result pattern and Lit reactivity
-4. Integrate connection management with game app
-5. Begin implementing game mechanics
+## Current Focus: Connection UI Components - Red Phase

+We are currently in the **Red Phase** of TDD for connection UI components.
+This means we are:

+1. Writing failing tests that define the expected behavior of our connection components
+2. Designing component interfaces and public methods
+3. Establishing test patterns for event handling and Result pattern integration
+4. Creating comprehensive test suites for each planned component

+### Components Being Tested:

+1. **Connection Creation Component**:
+   - Tests for generating shareable links
+   - Tests for error handling using Result pattern
+   - Tests for UI state changes based on operation outcomes
+   - Tests for accessibility and user interaction

+2. **Connection List Component**:
+   - Tests for displaying connection lists
+   - Tests for empty states and error conditions
+   - Tests for custom event dispatching
+   - Tests for connection state indicators

+3. **Connection Detail Component**:
+   - Tests for displaying connection information
+   - Tests for status-based UI rendering
+   - Tests for operation controls (accept, delete, etc.)
+   - Tests for error state handling

+4. **Connection Request Component**:
+   - Tests for request acceptance and rejection
+   - Tests for validation error handling
+   - Tests for UI messaging based on request status
+   - Tests for Result pattern integration

+Each test suite is being designed to:
+- Use the Result pattern for operation outcomes
+- Leverage Lit's reactive properties for state management
+- Include both happy path and error scenarios
+- Test component communication via custom events
+- Ensure accessibility requirements are met

+Once all tests are written and failing properly (Red phase complete), we'll move to the Green phase to implement the minimal code to make these tests pass.

 ## Technology Choices